 Trial Prosecutor: Jackie Borcherding, Assistant District Attorney

-Jackie Borcherding serves as an Assistant District Attorney in Williamson County.
+Jackie Borcherding serves as an Assistant District Attorney in Williamson County assigned to the 368th District Court.
 Before becoming an ADA, she prosecuted in the Williamson County Attorney’s Office for six years, during which she served as Chief Prosecutor in County Courts at Law #2 and #3, DWI/Drug Court prosecutor, and a Juvenile Prosecutor in the 395th District Court; and created the Domestic Assault Response Team.
 She graduated from Rice University with a B.A. in English, and she earned her J.D. degree from Baylor Law School.
 Before prosecuting, she clerked for Presiding Judge Sharon Keller of the Texas Court of Criminal Appeals.
 She was the first prosecutor inaugurated into Williamson County Victims’ Advocates Wall of Fame.
 In 2012, she was awarded Williamson County’s Young Lawyer of the Year.